Troelsbk/stm32-nucleo-temperature-alarm-pcb/README.md

 </p>

 ## Firmware
-The firmware was developed using STM32CubeIDE.
+The firmware was developed using the STM32CubeIDE.
 It is available in the [`stm32_firmware/`](./stm32_firmware) folder.
 To rebuild the project, open the `.ioc` configuration file in STM32CubeMX, regenerate the source code, and compile it with STM32CubeIDE or a compatible ARM toolchain.